phusion/holy-build-box/README.md

 No. Holy Build Box is mainly designed to compile headless applications such as CLI tools, servers and daemons.
 For example: [Phusion Passenger](https://www.phusionpassenger.com/), Nginx, [Traveling Ruby](http://phusion.github.io/traveling-ruby/).

 Supporting graphical applications such as those based on GTK, Qt, SDL, OpenGL etc is outside the scope of this project.

-This doesn't mean that they cannot be made to work, but it's not something we are interested in so we have put no effort into that.
+This is however not a technical limitation, but merely a focus one.
+We, the Holy Build Box maintainers, have no interest in spending time to support graphical applications, but we welcome contributors who would like to take on this challenge.
+[Email us](mailto:info@phusion.nl) if you are interested, or submit a pull request.

 ### How should I deal with interpreted applications, such as ones written in Ruby, Python or Node.js?